Content on this page was generated by AI and has not been manually reviewed.

 Are there VPNs with more transparent ownership than NordVPN?

 Yes—some providers publish full ownership details, governance structures, and regular third-party audit results.
 When ownership transparency is clear, it generally boosts confidence in privacy practices.
+Unlock the internet how to choose and use your protonvpn country effectively 2026

 How do I decide if NordVPN is right for me given its private ownership?